-The Pension Fund's assets are fully comprised of financial instruments which are managed by the Council, predominantly by the appointment of external investment managers as determined by the Pension Fund Committee.
-Each investment manager is required to invest the assets in accordance with the terms of a written mandate or fund prospectus.
+The Pension Fund's assets are predominantly managed by external investment managers appointed by the Pension Fund Committee.
+Each fund manager is required to invest the assets in accordance with the terms of a written Investment Management Agreement (IMA) or fund prospectus.
 The Pension Fund Committee has determined that the appointment of these managers is appropriate for the Fund and is in accordance with the Funds' Investment Strategy.
-The Pension Fund Committee receives regular reports from each of the managers on the nature of the investments made on the Fund's behalf and the associated risks.
+The Committee receives regular reports from each of the managers on the nature of the investments made on the Fund's behalf and the associated risks.

-The allocation of assets between various types of financial instruments is determined by the Pension Fund Committee, in line with the Investment Strategy Statement.
+The allocation of assets between various types of financial instruments is determined by the Committee, in line with the Investment Strategy Statement (ISS).
 Divergence from benchmark asset allocations and the composition of each portfolio is monitored by the Pension Fund Committee.